 We know that doing physical activity is extremely beneficial and necessary for a toddler’s development.
 At 2 years of age, kids develop large motor skills, balance, limb coordination, and visual-spatial synchronicity by doing active play either indoors, outdoors, with their parents or peers.
 Besides, the pros of doing physical activity daily go beyond physical and motor development.
 Researchers from the Université de Montréal (2008) have found that exercising from an early age enhances cognitive outcomes later in life: it helps to regulate one’s emotions, develop a sense of mastery, better emotional awareness, negotiation skills, and develops a good spatial intelligence.

-So, daily active play is very important for the development of your daughter.
+So, daily active play is very important for the development of your little one.
 However, you might be wondering how to set some developmentally appropriate strategies for physical activity.

 - If you are out of ideas, ask yourself what physical activities your toddler enjoys and what outdoor playing spaces are available and practical around where you live.

-- Take walks with your toddler and instead of opting immediately for the stroller, let your kid walk until she is tired.
+- Take walks with your toddler and instead of opting immediately for the stroller, let your kid walk until they are tired.

 - Have toys around that encourage being active while playing like balls, kites, etc.